fhildeb/lukso-node-guide/2-bios-installation/README.md

 ### 1.5.8 SSH Setup

-In the next step, you can add the OpenSSH server installation for secure remote access.
+In the next step, you can add the openSSH server installation for secure remote access.
+The Open Secure Shell is a suite of secure networking utilities.
+It enables encrypted communication and secure data transfer between two networked devices, providing a secure alternative to traditional, non-encrypted protocols. openSSH server is widely used for remote administration, secure file transfers, and executing commands on remote systems.

 The server-only variant will only allow the connection to the node, not the functionality for the node also to set up a client- which is lean and ideal for a node setup that only wants external devices to connect for maintenance.

+In the context of a blockchain node setup, openSSH server offers several key advantages that make it a valuable component:

+- **Secure remote access**: It allows you to remotely access and manage your node using a secure, encrypted connection.
+This is crucial for maintaining the confidentiality and integrity of your data and commands, especially when operating the node in a data center, cloud environment, or across untrusted networks.
+- **Command-line interface**: It provides a command-line interface for managing your node, which is the preferred method for administering server-based systems like Ubuntu Server.
+The command-line interface allows for efficient and scriptable management of your node.
+- **Key-based authentication**: It supports public key authentication, which is more secure than password-based authentication.
+By using key pairs, you can enhance the security of your node by ensuring that only authorized users with the correct private key can access it.
+- **Port forwarding and tunneling**: It enables port forwarding and tunneling, which can help secure other network services and create encrypted tunnels for data transfer.
+This can be useful for securing communication between your node and other components of the blockchain network or related services.
+- **Extensive compatibility**: openSSH server is widely supported across various platforms and operating systems, making it easy to integrate into a diverse range of node and client setups.

 If you do not already have an SSH configuration, leave the SSH identity blank.
 We will configure access later on.